CommonSenseMath.com

 HINTS FOR DOING WORKOUTS:

-• Fold paper into columns - do several on one page
+• Fold paper into columns - do several workouts on one page

 • Get as many in each section of 5 as you can